richardschoen/iforgit/knowledge/setup_ibmi_library_github_repository_iforgit.md

  remote = origin
  merge = refs/heads/main
 ```
 ❗SSH security is always interesting so you may have issues or you may not.
+See the bottom of this document for insrtuctions on how to reach out.

 ### Check Git repository status for library
 The Git status command can be run against your repository using the GITCMD CL command along with the status option.